 In order to facilitate harmonized entries for petroleum substances and sulfur in the CLP inventory, CONCAWE is providing IUCLID6 CLP notification files, consisting of Sections 1.1 (Substance identifiers) and 2.1 (CLP/GHS classification) that can be used for the notification of petroleum substances and sulfur under the CLP Regulation.

 Legal Entities that have registered Petroleum Substances or Sulfur under the REACH Regulation do not need to notify European Chemicals Agency (ECHA) separately of the classification of their substances under the CLP Regulation.
-This obligation is covered by the information submitted by the Lead Registrant in the joint registration submission.
+This obligation is covered by the Lead Registrant in the joint registration submission.

 The table below explains when a CLP notification needs to be submitted to ECHA